alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   end
 end
 ```
-This sets the maximum and minimum coordinates for Rubyplot in Rubyplot coordinates and so the figure has an X and Y range as [0,max] for both X and Y coordinates in Rubyplot coordinates.
+This sets the maximum and minimum coordinates for Rubyplot in Rubyplot coordinates and so the figure has an X and Y range as [0, max] for both X and Y coordinates in Rubyplot coordinates.
 Then this function defines the *aspect_ratio* and then changes the maximum value and the range for X or Y depending on the canvas height and width.

-After this, the function **setup_default_theme** is called which initializes some useful variables for colour of the figure:
+After this, the function **setup_default_theme** is called which initializes some useful variables for the colour of the figure:
 ```ruby
 def setup_default_theme
   defaults = {